GameJs/gamejs/README.md

     </script>

-"./javascript/main.js":
+The main module `javascript/main.js` starts the application:

     var gamejs = require('gamejs');
     gamejs.ready(function() {
+        var display = gamejs.display.getSurface();
         ...
     });

-## GameJs a node package with browserify
+## GameJs as a node package with browserify

 GameJs is a CommonJs package published on NPM.
-To use it with [browserify](http://browserify.org/) install GameJs in your game's directory:
+To use it with [browserify](http://browserify.org/) install the GameJs package in your game's directory:

     $ npm install gamejs